To download a PDF version of the map, click here.

 Prentiss is an all-women's residence hall that features an attractive arrangement of inner and outer rooms for all doubles, many study rooms, and an AV seminar room.
 About 145 women live here including sorority members and new students.

 Whitman College's Campus Center is one of the hubs of campus life.
 It has a cafe, an espresso cart, a tv lounge, and more.
-The Bookstore, Outdoor Program Rental Shop, Stevens Art Gallery and the Campus Post Office are all located in Reid, as are several administrative offices and student offices.
+The Bookstore, Outdoor Program Rental Shop, Stevens Art Gallery, radio station and Campus Post Office are all located in Reid, as are several administrative offices and student offices.